Georgetown Semester in Jakarta

 Jakarta-based master’s courses

-While taking a semester in Jakarta, you will be able to register for classes that are offered to the Master in Diplomacy and International Affairs (Asia Pacific) (EMDIA-AP) program in Jakarta, which covers topics in international relations, economic diplomacy and diplomatic skills development.
+While taking a semester in Jakarta, you will be able to register for classes that are offered to the Master in Diplomacy and International Affairs (Asia Pacific) (MDIA-AP) program in Jakarta, which covers topics in international relations, economic diplomacy and diplomatic skills development.